joshuasa/sandbox-fargate/README.md

 ECS Exec makes use of **AWS Systems Manager (SSM) Session Manager** to establish a connection with the running container and uses AWS IAM policies to control access.
 This is made possible by bind-mounting the necessary SSM agent binaries into the container.
 The AWS Fargate agent is responsible for starting the SSM core agent inside the container alongside your application code.

+The following gives you a command line inside a running Fargate container:

 ```shell
 $ aws ecs execute-command \
       --cluster sandbox-cluster \